rubenwardy/minetest_modding_book/chapters/folders.md

 ![Find the mod's folder]({{ page.root }}/static/folder_modfolder.jpg)

-Each mod has its own folder, where all its Lua code, textures, models and sounds are placed.
-These folders need to be placed in a mod location, such as minetest/mods.
-Mods can be grouped into mod packs, which are explained below.
+Each mod has its own folder where all its Lua code, textures, models, and sounds are placed.
+These folders need to be placed in a mod location such as minetest/mods.
+Mods can be grouped into mod packs which are explained below.

 A "mod name" is used to refer to a mod.
-Each mod should have a unique mod name, which you can choose - a good mod name can describes what the mod does.
+Each mod should have a unique mod name, which you can choose - a good mod name describes what the mod does.
-Mod names can be make up of letters, numbers or underscores.
+Mod names can be made up of letters, numbers, or underscores.
 The folder a mod is in needs to be called the same as the mod name.

 ### Mod Folder Structure